-The remaining teams will compete in the Sweet 16 round, which includes eight regional semifinal games in Atlanta, Boston, Los Angeles and Omaha.
+Teams competed in the Sweet 16 round, which included eight regional semifinal games in Atlanta, Boston, Los Angeles and Omaha.

-The Michigan Wolverines, the Nevada Wolf Pack, the Purdue Boilermakers, the Texas A&M Aggies, the Texas Tech Red Raiders, the Villanova Wildcats, the West Virginia Mountaineers, and the Syracuse Orange are also advancing to the Sweet 16.
+The Michigan Wolverines, the Nevada Wolf Pack, the Purdue Boilermakers, the Texas A&M Aggies, the Texas Tech Red Raiders, the Villanova Wildcats, the West Virginia Mountaineers, and the Syracuse Orange also made the cut.

 March 24 and March 25

-Teams in the Elite 8 round will play in regional finals in those same four cities.
-The four winning teams will head to the next stage.
+The Elite 8 round consisted of regional finals in those same four cities, with four winning teams heading to the next stage.

-The remaining two teams will duke it out in San Antonio for the national title.
+The Michigan Wolverines and the Villanova Wildcats will duke it out in San Antonio for the national title.